ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 #### DISCLAIMERS

-Security Onion 14.04 is still considered ALPHA!
+* Security Onion 14.04 has not reached *stable* status yet, it's still considered *BETA* software!

-* This isn't considered *stable*, it's not even *beta* yet, this is *ALPHA* software.

 * All testing should be done in sacrificial VMs.